-Every type of camper can find their perfect getaway in North Dakota state parks.
-Here are 13 to help you discover how much there is to love about The Peace Garden State.
+Whatever type of camper you are, you can find a perfect getaway at North Dakota state parks.
+Here are 13 state park destinations to help you discover The Peace Garden State.

 Theodore “Teddy” Roosevelt once said, “I never would have been President if it had not been for my experiences in North Dakota.”

-His love of the virtuous character and rugged terrain of the state shaped his commitment to preserving the wild places of the United States.
-Indeed, North Dakota today is home to a National Park Service (NPS) site named in Teddy’s honor—Theodore Roosevelt National Park.
+Roosevelt’s love of the virtuous character and rugged terrain of the state shaped his commitment to preserving the wild places of the United States.
+Indeed, North Dakota is home to a site named in his honor: Theodore Roosevelt National Park.
 And, while the state has just one national park, North Dakota state parks span the land from top to bottom.

 13 North Dakota State Parks You Must Visit

-Each of the 13 North Dakota state parks offers a unique reason to plan your next camping trip.
+Each of North Dakota’s state parks offers a unique reason to plan your next camping trip.
 They provide an array of recreational and educational opportunities for however you like to get outdoors—from lakeside camping and backcountry hiking to exploring historical sites and relaxing on the water.

-The list below covers North Dakota state parks from west to east.
-Use these tips to help pick which destination is right for your next adventure.
-Discover what makes North Dakota camping legendary.
+The following list covers all 13 of North Dakota’s state parks, from west to east.
+Use these tips to help pick which destination is right for your next adventure, and discover what makes North Dakota camping legendary.

-Lewis & Clark State Park is about 20 miles east of Williston, in North Dakota’s northwest corner.
+Lewis and Clark State Park is about 20 miles east of Williston, in North Dakota’s northwest corner.
 It is located on the north bank of the mighty Missouri river, at a section called Lake Sakakawea.
-Within this 490-acre park, which surrounds a small bay, visitors can enjoy the contrast of the lake’s fluid beauty as it meets the rough surrounding buttes of the North Dakota badlands.
-It is known as one of the best outdoor recreation areas in the state for its boating, birding and hiking opportunities.
+Within this 490-acre park, which surrounds a small bay, visitors can enjoy the contrast of the lake’s fluid beauty as it meets the rough buttes of the North Dakota badlands.
+This park is known as one of the best outdoor recreation areas in the state for its boating, birding and hiking opportunities.

 Hit the Water